Nabil-24-stack/Coterate-2nd/updated-prd.md

   - Overall usability
   - Alignment with design best practices
 - Integrate linked user insights from the Insights tab into the analysis
-- Provide GPT-4o with context about UI/UX best practices to inform its analysis
+- Provide Claude 3.7 Sonnet with context about UI/UX best practices to inform its analysis
 - Store analysis results for reference

 #### 2.4.3 Optional User Prompting